Variational properties of the abstract subdifferential operator: Preliminaries

 \subsection{Definitions}

-Let $X$ be a set and $\F$ be the set of all real-valued functions with domain on $X$ as well as the function uniformly equal to $-\infty$: Let $H\subset \F$ be a subset of finite functions.
+Let $X$ be a set and $\F{X}$ be the set of all real-valued functions with domain on $X$ as well as the function identically equal to $-\infty$: Let $H\subset \F{X}$ be an arbitrary set of functions.